zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 f.
 Can be applied at the organization level for each department for comparison purposes

+g.
+A synthetic data could be created and entire end-to-end process could be ran using AI tools to avoid manual work - Mostly.ai (synthetic data) and Julius.ai (analysis)

 ## Limitations
 Due to large dataset having 3000 employees, 18 vairables and several tabs, the analysis file cannot be viewed/ downloaded in GitHub.
 Screenshots and formulas shared above to off-set this challenge